babootanguy/ict_project_database/README.md

 **Topic:** "A database for a psychotherapists booking service".

 **Short intro:** *Nowadays, especially at quarantine times, maintaining a mental health is becoming more popular and popular.
 So, services that provide help of psychotherapists can be valuable.
-That's why, I chose this topic.*
+That's why, we chose this topic.*

 **Content:**
 1. Entity Relationships Diagram (ERD), or abstraction of the database using crow's foot notation